Skip to content

 The recovery and aftercare process is an essential part of any hair transplant.
 Correct post-transplant care helps support the transplanted hair follicles — promoting growth and assisting with healing the donor and transplant areas.

-Consequently, failing to follow optimal aftercare can result in a failed hair transplant.
+Failing to follow optimal aftercare can result in a failed hair transplant.
 If you receive a hair transplant, be sure to follow any advice your surgeon gives you.
-This can include sleeping in a position that avoids friction in the transplanted area, as well as avoiding applying any prolonged pressure to that area too.
+This can include sleeping in a position that avoids friction in the transplanted area, as well as appropriately washing your transplanted area too.

 Inexperienced hair transplant surgeons or clinics